 Children 12 and younger receive free admission every day.
 Ages 18 and younger are admitted free on Saturdays and Sundays with any Texas public library card.
-Click here for more information about admission prices.
+More information about admission prices.

 How do I get there and where do I park?

-Click here to find out details about the museum’s parking locations and to get directions to the museum.
+Look here to find details about parking locations and to get directions to the museum.

 Is it okay to bring a stroller?

 Yes, strollers are allowed at the MFAH.
 The easiest way to enter the museum with a stroller is to park in the Visitors Center Parking Garage and use the elevators to enter the Audrey Jones Beck Building.
 Visitors may drive their vehicles into the porte cochere entrance, parallel to Main Street, to enter the Beck Building and then park in one of the designated museum lots.
 The Caroline Wiess Law Building is also accessible with a stroller; enter the west entrance door located off of Main Street.